 A doctor would not prescribe insulin to a patient before determining that they have diabetes, correct?
 Yet, many doctors will prescribe HRT, based only on physical or emotional complaints, and do no further testing.

 You want a doctor that gets to know you, knows your lifestyle, takes a detailed medical history, and runs complete blood tests, before he or she puts you on HRT.

 If you walk in, and can just walk out with a prescription – walk away!

 The second most important factor in choosing a doctor or clinic for HRT is to be sure they are using Bioidentical hormones.
 Bioidentical Hormone Therapy, or BHRT, uses hormones that are the exact molecular duplicate as those produced by your body.
 Bioidentical hormones are custom made for your needs by a compounding pharmacist.

 The prescription HRT products made by the pharmaceutical companies are synthetic hormones.
 They are not the same chemical compounds that your body secretes, and are therefore not as well tolerated, or as effective as bioidentical hormones.
 These synthetic hormones are a “one size fits all” kind of dose and are not customized to your doctor’s specifications.

 The third and last step is to find specialists that are better at prescribing HRT more consistently, accurately, and safely compared to others.
 There is not a “medical specialty” for a “hormone replacement doctor,” but you can still find an HRT doctor whose speciality gives them an extra edge compared to others.

-Most importantly, when meeting with a patient to determine dosage before a procedure, Dr. Gaines had to take every aspect of the patient’s overall health and medical history into account.
-He also had to constantly monitor them during surgery and adjust the dosages accordingly.
+Most importantly, when meeting with a patient to determine a dosage before a procedure, the specialists at HealthGAINS had to take every aspect of the patient’s overall health and medical history into account.
+They also had to constantly monitor them during surgery and adjust the dosages accordingly.